Virginia “Ginni” Rometty

 Kaye Husbands Fealing

-KAYE HUSBANDS FEALING is Dean of the Ivan Allen College of Liberal Arts at the Georgia Institute of Technology and formerly served as the Chair of the School of Public Policy at Georgia Tech.
-She specializes in science and innovation policy, the public value of research expenditures, and the underrepresentation of women and minorities in STEM fields and workforce.
-She developed and was the inaugural program director for the National Science Foundation’s (NSF) Science of Science and Innovation Policy program and co-chaired the Science of Science Policy Interagency Task Group, chartered by the Social, Behavioral and Economic Sciences Subcommittee of the National Science and Technology Policy Council.
+KAYE HUSBANDS FEALING is the former Dean of the Ivan Allen College of Liberal Arts and former Chair of the School of Public Policy at the Georgia Institute of Technology, where she currently holds the title professor.
+She is currently the Assistant Director of the Social, Behavioral and Economic Sciences at the National Science Foundation (NSF) and co-chair of the Subcommittee on Social and Behavioral Sciences of the Committee on Science of the National Science & Technology Council (NSTC).
+She specializes in science and innovation policy, the public value of research expenditures, and broadening participation in STEM fields and the workforce.
+She developed and was the inaugural program director for NSF’s Science of Science and Innovation Policy program.
 Husbands Fealing is an elected member of the American Academy of Arts and Sciences, is an Elected Fellow of the National Academy of Public Administration and of the American Association for the Advancement of Science (AAAS), and serves on the AAAS Executive Board.
-She currently serves on National Science Foundation’s Committee on Equal Opportunities in Science and Engineering, NSF’s Education and Human Resources Directorate’s Advisory Committee, the General Accountability Office’s Science, Technology Assessment, and Analytics Polaris Council, and the Georgia Intellectual Property Alliance.
+She also currently serves on the National Academy of Public Administration Executive Board, the Society for Economic Measurement Executive Committee, the Howard University’s Committee on Arts and Sciences, and the R. Howard Dobbs Jr. Foundation Trustee Board.
 She holds a Ph.D. in economics from Harvard University and a B.A. in mathematics and economics from the University of Pennsylvania.

 Edward L. Glaeser